6829nkhpas/task-tracker/README.md

 - ✅ Add new tasks with title and description
 - ✅ Display tasks with creation date and status
 - ✅ Edit tasks inline with form validation
-- ✅ Delete tasks with confirmation dialog
+- ✅ Delete tasks with enhanced confirmation dialog
 - ✅ Toggle task completion status
 - ✅ Real-time task count and progress tracking
 - ✅ Data persistence with localStorage